 All scenarios can be modified and improved.
 These are probably the most often used scenarios on how to run the collection using Elven Tools.

 The first version of the Smart Contract works on the trendy principle of a 'candy machine'.
-You can read more about it here: Tips on buying NFTs on the Elrond blockchain.
+You can read more about it here: Tips on buying NFTs on the MultiversX blockchain.

 In general, you pay, and you get randomly selected NFT.
 In the article linked above, you will find some more thoughts about the pros and cons of such a solution, but here let's focus on exactly what you can do and what you can't.